future-is-present/Tander/README.md

 # Tander
-Tander is a descentralized platform in which people can have matchs regarding their skills, qualities and pictures
+Tander is a descentralized platform to exchange any item nearby.